borkdude/boot-bundle/README.md

 (def +version+ (get-version :myproject))
 ```

 Boot-bundle also supports version keywords.
-They can be if you need the same version on multiple dependencies.
+They are convenient if you need the same version on multiple dependencies.
 Version keywords are qualified with `version` and must refer to a string.

 Example usage: